Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions

-To simplify the presentation, let $\text{SB}_s$ and $\text{SR}_s$ stand for the scores of $\text{B}_s$ and $\text{R}_s$, respectively; $\beta_{01}, \dots , \beta_{0K}$ the strengths (or the relative strengths with the constraint $\sum^{K}_{i=1}\beta_{0i} = 0$) of robots with the corresponding IDs $1,\dots,K$; and $i.i.d.$ the abbreviation of independent and identically distributed.
-The super-index in $\beta_{0i}$'s and their estimates is further used to distinguish different measures.
-For a general regression formulation of existing conceptual models, we also define the following notations:
+To simplify the presentation, let $Y^{\text{B}}_s$ and $Y^{\text{R}}_s$ stand for the scores of $\text{B}_s$ and $\text{R}_s$, respectively; $\beta_{1}, \dots , \beta_{K}$ the strengths (or the relative strengths with the constraint $\sum^{K}_{i=1}\beta_{i} = 0$) of robots with the corresponding IDs $1,\dots,K$; and $i.i.d.$ the abbreviation of independent and identically distributed.
+The super-index in $\beta_{i}$'s and their estimators is further used to distinguish different measures.
+For the linear model formulation of existing models, we also define the following notations: